-I will be starting my garden soon and of course I am growing basil – it’s my favorite herb!
-My friend and I are working on the garden together again this year because she doesn’t have a good place in her yard for one, and I have plenty of room.
-I have two raised garden beds and we both grew a bunch of things from seeds.
+I will be starting my garden soon and of course, I am growing basil – it’s my favorite herb!
+I have two raised garden beds and we grew a bunch of things from seeds.

 A popular herb we all use especially if cooking Italian is Ocimum basilicum commonly known as basil.
 Originating from the mint family it is also known as Saint Joseph’s Wort.
 The type of basil used in Italian dishes is known as sweet basil.